The Benefits of Hydrotherapy: How Spa Baths Help Arthritis

 A room that typically features hard styles of flooring, such as tiles, and a bathroom is a place where slips and falls can easily occur, especially if surfaces are wet and slippery.

-According to the National Institute on Aging, more than one in four people over the age of 65 falls each year and almost 80% of falls in the home occur in the bathroom.
+According to the National Institute on Ageing, more than one in four people over the age of 65 falls each year and almost 80% of falls in the home occur in the bathroom.
 It isn’t just older people who need to be mindful of bathroom safety; as a room that features more hard surfaces than most, we all should be aware of the potential for injury in this area.

 Fortunately, there are a few steps and modifications that you can take to reduce the risk of bathroom hazards for both seniors and other adults or children in your home.

-In this blog post, we’ll discuss our top tips for improving your bathroom health and safety so you can relax knowing that your bathroom is a safe space for your family.
+In this blog post, we’ll discuss our top tips for improving your bathroom health and safety, so you can relax knowing that your bathroom is a safe space for your family.

 Request a Free Brochure